Gibbs measures for geodesic flow on CAT(-1) spaces: The weighted Patterson-Sullivan construction

-\end{definition} By Lemma \ref{lem:bdddisc}, the extensions of the Gibbs quasi-cocycle and weighted Gromov product will satisfy the same relations as on $X$, but with a bounded discrepancy.
-For example, one can check that
+Corollary \ref{cor:bdddisc} tells us that formulae on $X$ which involve the Gibbs quasi-cocycle and weighted Gromov product extend to the boundary, but only in a coarse sense.
+For example, letting $A \geq 0$ and $B \geq 0$ be the constants from Lemma \ref{lem:properties}, one can check that